Eleanor Collins: Early life

-Elnora bella Procter was born on June 27th, 1923, in Edmonton, Alberta.
+Elnora bella Procter was born on November the 21st, 1919, in Edmonton, Alberta.
 Her parents were of Black and Creole heritage and were originally from the State of Oklahoma.
 They were drawn to the area by a 1906 advertisement to purchase a quarter section (160 acre) of land for $10, among more than 10,000 Black homesteaders who did so.
 As a girl, she sang and played hymns, religious songs, and anthems, and was involved in Shiloh Baptist Church in Edmonton, a congregation formed by those recent immigrants.